scratchattack/site/README.md

 I know that sounds really suspicious but the stupid Windows says its a virus.

 # Modding
-ATTENTION ALL MODDERS!
 If you know how to do Python and know how to use Scratch Attach, feel free to mod it however you want.